What is Back on Track?

 What have you been able to achieve so far?

 At the timetable change in December 2018, new night train connections were introduced for the first time in years, such as Berlin-Vienna and Berlin-Budapest.
 For the first time in years, there were no cutbacks of important connections in Western and Central Europe.
 In response to a public petition and political persuasion by us and others, the coalition agreement of the new Swedish government provides for the reintroduction of night train services to other European countries.
 In France, the government has committed itself to maintaining the remaining night train connections after we and others campaigned for their retention for years.
 In Spain, the relaunch of the Barcelona-Granada direct link is planned.
 In Germany, we accompanied the successful partial takeover of DB’s night train network by the Austrian Federal Railways (ÖBB), which preserved important connections.
 Our member Joachim Holstein informed the transport committee of the Bundestag about the situation of night trains in Germany in January 2015 and February 2017.

 Are trains really that much better for the climate than planes?

-European long-distance trains are almost always more climate-friendly than aircraft, often by an order of magnitude (see figure 1).
-The difference is most pronounced where trains run on electrified routes and are powered by a low-carbon energy source.
-On existing infrastructure, taking the train is practically always more climate-friendly than flying.
+Yes.
+European night trains are always more climate-friendly than aircraft, often by an order of magnitude (see figure below).
+The difference is most pronounced where fully booked trains run on electrified routes and are powered by a low-carbon energy source like in Sweden or France.